Take Action

 Speak Up for Healthy, Livable Neighborhoods in ALL of Seattle

 Phase 2 of the One Seattle Plan would significantly rezone neighborhoods across Seattle under what the Office of Planning and Community Development (OPCD) calls Centers and Corridors.
 Please write to your Councilmember.
-The next public hearing will be held on July 23.
-We will post details before that hearing.

 Below are Trees and People Coalition’s recommendations and key context for your advocacy.